-Shimara’s work is inspired by nature, natural forms and seed heads.
-A childhood spent by the sea nurtured her fascination for collecting shells, stones, mermaids purses feathers and seed pods found along the sea shore, and formed the inspiration for her work.
-Shimara uses beautifully textured silver and 18ct gold, gum nuts and precious stones to create her tactile jewellery.
+Her work is and always has been inspired by nature and natural forms.
+A childhood spent by the wild Atlantic ocean nurtured Shimara’s fascination for collecting shells, stones, mermaid’s purses, feathers and seed pods found along the sea shore.
+These found treasures provided her inspiration and she now uses intricately textured silver and 18ct gold, gum nuts and precious stones to create beautiful, tactile jewellery and stunning silverware.

-Shimara Carlow loves the opportunity to work with clients, designing special pieces of jewellery or silversmithing, so if you would like to have an entirely new design created just for you, whether it is for a special occasion, a special person or a special piece, you can contact me to discuss your ideas or to make an appointment to visit the studio.
+Shimara loves the opportunity to work with clients, designing special pieces of jewellery or silversmithing.
+So if you would like to have a new design created just for you – whether it’s for a special occasion, a special person, or incorporating something with sentimental value – you can contact Shimara to discuss your ideas or to make an appointment to visit the studio.